YashashriGawande/yashashrigawande/README.md

 ### About me

-- I am currently studying in pre-final year of my college in BTech Computer at MITAOE Pune.
+- I am currently studying in pre-final year of my college in BTech at MITAOE Pune.
 - Currently I am working as an AI/ML intern at AICTE.
 - Previously I have worked as an Azure intern at Microsoft.
 - I am a Google Cloud Facilitator.